 I think it means a few things.
-First, if you want to be a Christian you have to turn from sin.
+First, if you want to be a Christian you have to turn from sin and recognize that sexual practices can be a sin.
 I do not mean that we will never sin, but we have to admit our faults and pray for God’s help resisting temptations.
 Secondly, homosexuals can be Christians, but just like every other human being alive, they have to renounce their own sin and pray for God’s love and help.
-I realize many feel they were born gay, and that could or could not be true; but that does not make it right.
+I realize many people were born gay, but that does not make it right.
 Having a born tendency for any sin does not make it right.
 Not alcoholism, pedophilia, abusive behavior, or anything else.
-I understand this is a lot easier to say than to do, but we all have burdens to bear in this world.
+Does a person born with sociopathic tendencies get a pass also?
+I understand resisting born temptations are a lot easier to say than to do, but we all have burdens to bear in this world.

 If you are gay/lesbian and you are reading this….Jesus loves you, I love you, and someday the church will love you too.
-If I were in your shoes I would struggle as well and probably be pretty ticked off about things.
+If I were in your shoes I would struggle as well.
 I don’t have all the answers.
 All I can do is tell you what the Bible has to say on the matter.